w103csh/GuppyVulkan/BUILD.md

     - [2015](https://www.visualstudio.com/vs/older-downloads/) -->
     - [2017](https://www.visualstudio.com/vs/downloads/)
     - [2019](https://www.visualstudio.com/vs/downloads/)
-  - The Community Edition of each of the above versions is sufficient, as well as any more capable edition.
+  - The Community Edition of each of the above versions is sufficient, as well as any more capable editions.
 - [CMake](http://www.cmake.org/download/) (Version 2.8.11 or better)
   - Use the installer option to add CMake to the system PATH
 - Git Client Support